Inside Custom Battery Pack Assembly — Cell Selection, BMS and Build Process

 - Industrial equipment (portable barcode scanners, test instruments)

-- Emergency lighting and UPS for specialist equipment
+- Emergency lighting and specialist equipment

 Original Battery Is Disproportionately Expensive